Commercial Trial Lawyers

 - A temporary injunction in favor of a publicly traded health management company in a suit against its largest competitor.
 Our client also sought $120 million in damages for the theft of its trade secrets.
 After obtaining the favorable temporary injunction and a spoliation ruling, the parties settled the case shortly before trial, with the competitor agreeing to refrain from any business in the specific industry for seven years.

 - We currently represent a leading provider of property management software solutions against a former employee and his new company.
 Our client alleges that the defendant sold his company to the client for more than $20 million, then promptly left, misappropriated the source code, and set up a competing business in precisely the same industry.
-The United States District Court for the Eastern District of Texas found intentional spoliation of evidence and issued an injunction in August 2017.
+The United States District Court for the Eastern District of Texas found intentional spoliation of evidence and issued an injunction in August 2017, and the case settled thereafter.

-Reese Marketos LLP handles multi-million dollar contract disputes before judges and juries.
+Reese Marketos LLP handles major contract disputes before judges and juries.
 Our team regularly represents companies on either side of the docket who find themselves in contentious, bet-the-company litigation.

 A small sample of our contract dispute victories and settlements includes:

-- A settlement for a client who had been sued by Wells Fargo in three separate district courts and two different states regarding alleged defaults on construction loans totaling $100 million and a related interest-rate swap agreement for which Wells Fargo claimed that our client owed a termination fee of over $20 million.
+- A favorable settlement for a client who had been sued by Wells Fargo in three separate federal courts in two different states regarding alleged defaults on construction loans totaling $100 million and a related interest-rate swap agreement for which Wells Fargo claimed that our client owed a termination fee of over $20 million.
 After we successfully transferred and consolidated all three actions–over Wells Fargo’s objection–in the Northern District of Texas and filed counterclaims for fraud, the parties resolved the dispute.

 - A summary judgment in favor of our client over the ownership of real property associated with the landmark Adolphus Hotel, culminating in the settlement of a multi-million dollar lease dispute over maintenance of the hotel dating back decades.